maxliu42/woodlandscodesnew/_posts/2021-11-08-group-b-lesson-4.md

 4. First bit of code; creating core functionality
 5. Connecting bits and first complete iteration
 6. Deployment and things to iterate and improve on

-**We hope to see you back for next week's meeting as we continue our journey through software development!**